filetrust/Glasswall-Editor-SDK-Evaluation/README.md

-# SDK 2.X Evaluation
+# GW Editor Evaluation
-Evaluation version of the Glasswall File Trust SDK (Alpha) expires 02/04/2020
+Evaluation version of the Glasswall Editor SDK (Alpha) expires 02/04/2020

-The repository containing all the SDK 2.x libraries and CLI tool can be found here: https://github.com/filetrust/SDK-Evaluation-Version-2.x.
+The repository containing all the SDK 2.x libraries and CLI tool can be found here: https://github.com/filetrust/GW-Editor-Evaluation.

 ## SDK Documentation